Skip to content

 Pregnant and after?
 Episode 4: Postpartum

-We talk a lot about childbirth, but less often about the postpartum period.
-Yet, it's a pivotal, often confusing time, where the body recovers while the mind oscillates between happiness and exhaustion.
-Broken nights, hormonal drops, new responsibilities...
-Every woman goes through this stage differently.
-So, how long does the postpartum period really last?
+We talk a lot about childbirth, but less often about postpartum.
+Yet, it's a pivotal, often disorienting period where the body recovers while the mind fluctuates between happiness and exhaustion.
+Broken sleep, hormonal crashes, new responsibilities… Every woman experiences this stage differently.
+So, how long does postpartum really last?
 What should you expect?
-And above all, how can you take care of yourself during this whirlwind of changes?
-We take stock of this essential, even if little-known, passage to better understand it and experience it with greater serenity.
-Here we go!
+And most importantly, how can you take care of yourself in this whirlwind of changes?
+We'll review this essential, albeit often misunderstood, transition to better understand and experience it more serenely.
+Let's go!

 Postpartum: definition

-The entire period following childbirth is called "postpartum."
+"Postpartum" refers to the entire period following childbirth.
 During this phase, the new mother's body and mind slowly recover from the upheavals of pregnancy and birth.
-It can last several months... or even several years!
-And to properly anticipate it, there's nothing like understanding the different stages.
+It can last several months… or even several years!
+And to prepare for it properly, there's nothing like understanding its different stages.

-So, how long does the postpartum period last ?
-There are several answers to this question!
-But, generally, postpartum is defined in three main phases:
+So, how long does postpartum last?
+To this question… there are several answers!
+But generally, postpartum is defined in three main phases:

-1. The immediate postpartum period (= the first 24 hours after delivery): this period corresponds to the delivery of the placenta and the body's first reactions to hormonal changes.
-The medical team remains on the lookout to monitor you, as possible postpartum complications may still arise.
+1. Immediate postpartum (= the first 24 hours after childbirth): This period corresponds to the expulsion of the placenta and the body's first reactions to hormonal changes.
+The medical team remains vigilant to monitor you, as potential post-childbirth complications can still arise.

-2. Early postpartum (= the first 10 days after birth): during this phase, your tears and scars (from a cesarean section, for example) are gradually repairing themselves.
-You may feel uterine contractions (= the cramps, we'll come back to that).
-These allow your uterus to return to its original size.
-At the same time, it's time to establish breastfeeding, if it's part of your maternal project!
+2. Early postpartum (= the first 10 days after birth): During this phase, your tears and scars (from a C-section, for example) gradually heal.
+You might experience uterine contractions (= afterpains, we'll get back to that).
+These help your uterus return to its original size.
+At the same time, if breastfeeding is part of your maternal plan, it's time to establish it!

-3. Late postpartum (= up to 6 to 8 weeks after delivery): Your body continues to recover.
-If you're not breastfeeding, you may experience your period.
-Welcome back to menstrual cycles!
+3. Late postpartum (= up to 6 to 8 weeks after childbirth): The body continues to recover.
+If you're not breastfeeding, you might have your return of menstruation.
+Welcome back menstrual cycles!

-That said, let's take a moment to pause.
-Some experts believe that the postpartum period can last well beyond the "medically recognized" six weeks.
-Since, hormonally and psychologically—get this—this period could last up to a year... or even longer!
+Once that's said, let's pause for a moment.
+Because some specialists estimate that postpartum can last well beyond the six "medically recognized" weeks.
+As, hormonally and psychologically – get this – this period could last up to 1 year... or even more!

 What are the stages of postpartum?